Mayamariaruth/Mayamariaruth/README.md

 - A new app, meant to revolutionize an industry.

 ### 📚 Currently Learning
-- JavaScript & API integration (Enhancing my skills in frontend interactivity)
+- JavaScript frameworks (Enhancing my skills in frontend interactivity)
-- CSS Frameworks (Tailwind and Bootstrap)
+- How to build an app!

 ### ⚡ Fun Fact
-I used to work as a Travel Agent, coordinating bookings for groups as large as 1,500 people!
+I work in retail and I love it!
+I get to use my brain when I code and my personality at work, perfect combo 👍